sandrina-p/calendar-tracker/README.md

 # calendar-tracker
-Track how many hours spent in certain calendar events
+Track how many hours were spent in certain calendar events

 ## How to run